DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 3. **Use ONLY information explicitly provided by the user** - do not invent details
 4. **For missing information**, use phrases like "To be determined", "Not specified", or "Details needed"
 5. **Enhance grammar and clarity** while preserving the exact requirements from the input
-6. **Ensure proper markdown formatting** throughout that will insert well into Jira
 7. **Maintain professional tone** while preserving the user's intent

 **CRITICAL RULE: Be extremely conservative with inferences.
 Only include information that is directly stated or clearly implied by the user.**